MicrosoftDocs/OfficeDocs-SharePoint/migration/mo-bulk-upload-format.md

 description: "How to format your CSV file for bulk upload in Migration Manager"
 ---

-# How to format your CSV for data content migration
+# How to format your CSV for data content migration in Migration Manager

 ## Using a comma separated value (CSV) file for data content migration